christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 This title also resembles the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god), Germanic Æsir (the Norse gods, like Odin), Sanskrit Kesari (lion), Persian Kesar (king), Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
--   Christ: Karast, a person who is anointed as a Heru (Hero/Horus) during their lifetime.
-When they are deceased they receive great honor as a KRST or Ausar (Osiris).
-Egyptian Karast (“Anointed One”) = Greek Christos (“Anointed One”) = Scythian Xšaθra (Power, Dominion, Kingdom which becomes "Kšatrapati" (Satrap, Governor) in Persian, and "Kshatriya" (Warrior-King) in Sanskrit, which also = Vedic "Krishna" (the dark god of Hinduism.
-Krishna is an avatar of Vishnu, and his name means "dark" or "black".
-This might connect to the black stone of Emesa -- a meteorite worshipped by the Scythian elite) = Hyksos "Khasut", linking India, Egypt, and Judea to a Scythian elite.
+-   Christ: Scythian Xšaθra (power, dominion) -> Kšatrapati" (Satrap, Governor) in Persian -> Hyksos "Khasut" in Egypt -> Kshatriya (Warrior-King) in Sanskrit (which also = Vedic "Krishna" (the dark god of Hinduism.
+Krishna is an avatar of Vishnu, and his name means "dark" or "black")) -> Christos.
+The title "Christ" did not mean a meek "anointed one" in the original context.
+It meant "the Satrap"—the imperial governor of the Dragon Kingdom.
+Jesus Christ was, in the original Bosporan cult, the title for the ruling Satrap of Judea, who was a member of the Bosporan royal house.
+The Flavian revision turned this title of worldly power into one of spiritual suffering.
+This title links India, Egypt, and Judea to a Scythian elite.
 Christ is identical to the title Soter.
 Several historical figures were
     Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
 Up until the First